 Rossini La gazza ladra The Thieving Magpie Overture IGR 28

 Gioacchino Rossini: Overture from La Gazza Ladra - The Thieving Magpie.
 (Note, the 'most famous' part of the melody starts from about 2 minutes onwards).
-Recorded by D Hamilton exclusively for Lynne Publishing.
+Classical music recorded by D Hamilton exclusively for Lynne Publishing.